New Zealand Star Wars Premiere – 1977

-December was the month for the public premiere of Star Wars in Auckland …but… the above scan (thanks Stuart T.) is evidence that there was at least one invitation-only preview screening some time earlier, in conjunction with the 1ZM radio station.
+December was the month for the public premiere of Star Wars in Auckland …but… the above scan (thanks Stuart T.) shows an example of an invitation-only preview screening some time earlier, in conjunction with the 1ZM radio station.
 Check out the date on the ticket… October 16th 1977!
+There were a few other previews with similar tickets before the general release of Star Wars, promoted by radio stations around the country.
 If anyone has any additional information about, or recollection of, this event (or other previews), please get in touch with me.

 School Holiday Re-release – 1978